 Remuneration.
 Does it receive remuneration for the services rendered?
 If so apply the next test.

 Services.
 Are the services provided personally by a person or persons who are connected persons in relation to the company (e.g. shareholders or relations of shareholders)?
 If so proceed to the next test.

 Employee.
 If it were not for the company, would the person normally be considered to be an employee of the customer?
 If so, proceed to the next test.

 Employees.
 Does the company employ less than three independent full time employees directly in the business of rendering the service?

 If all of the above are satisfied, then the company is a Personal Services Company.

 This has three ramifications for tax purposes –

 1) The company cannot be classified as a Small Business Corporation and loses the opportunity to save up to R95 000 in tax each year.

-3) No expenses may be deducted except legal costs, bad debts, retirement funding for its employees and also premises, finance charges, interest, maintenance if used entirely for the business and for no other purpose.
+4) No expenses may be deducted except salaries, legal costs, bad debts, retirement funding for its employees and also premises, finance charges, interest, maintenance if used entirely for the business and for no other purpose.

 The Personal Services Company must deduct PAYE from its employee(s) when paying salaries.